Editor’s Note: This post was updated on September 6, 2018, for accuracy and comprehensiveness. It was originally published on August 22, 2017

 1. Learn to recognize the difference between homeostatic and hedonistic hunger.

 As mentioned earlier, you can eat because you’re hungry but you can also eat for pleasure.

-It can be challenging to recognize the true signs of hunger and satiety.
 While these cues will differ from one person to another (as well as depend on the time of day), you can learn to recognize your motivation for eating and adjust your eating habits by asking the following question:

 Am I eating as a response to a physical cue (e.g. growling stomach, headache) or am I eating because I am feeling stressed, anxious, or overjoyed?